DanielHka25/electricity-price-prediction/README.md

 ```bash
 jupyter notebook
 ```
 This will open the Jupyter Notebook in the default browser.
 Navigate to `/notebooks/price_prediction.ipynb` to open the Jupyter Notebook.
-To see the used data sets, check the `/data` folder.
+To see the used datasets, check the `/data` folder.

 ---